CUBRID/cubrid-manual/en/admin/control.rst

 **LOCK_TIMEOUT**

-When lock timeout occurs, queries of a holder and a waiter are written on the event log.
+When lock timeout occurs, queries of a waiter and a blocker are written on the event log.
 The following is an output example.

 ::